COOKIE NOTICE

 We will continue learning spellings from the Year 5/6 national curriculum list and other words with associated spelling patterns.
 We will also be learning key terms and vocabulary as we come across them in our learning this half term.

-Handwriting will take place 2x a week to ensure neatness and presentation.
+Handwriting will take place everyday to ensure neatness and presentation.

 Maths